progressivis/ipyprogressivis/notebooks/userguide-widgets1.1.md

 ## Taxis

 This first widget handles the configuration and progressive loading of CSV files.
-It utilizes settings previously created and saved in a file named `taxis`(see [CSV loader](https://progressivis.readthedocs.io/en/latest/notebooks.html#csv-loader) for more details).
+It utilizes the sniffer available in the [CSV loader](https://progressivis.readthedocs.io/en/latest/notebooks.html#csv-loader) for more details.

 ## Quantiles